Appearance & Reality > The Lord Jesus Christ > Strong and weak

 to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me.’

-Importance of moral and spiritual qualities
+The full armour of God – the importance of moral and spiritual qualities

-We are God’s army engaged in spiritual warfare.
-Soldiers in an army do not battle alone.
-It is not possible to fight effectively and win a war alone.
 Consider the picture in Ephesians 6.
 It is a picture of a whole army of believers, each one strong in the Lord, each one putting on the full armour of God, learning to fight the good fight of faith together as an army.
-The believer must learn to fight well, not just as an individual, but also with the other believers as an army, each one fulfilling his part well.
+Each believer must learn to fight well, not just as an individual, but also with other believers as an army, each one fulfilling his part well.
 This concept is just as critical for the army of God as it is for a physical army.
-There must be the proper working of each individual part.

 Proper working of each part